Donald Stovel Macdonald: Personal life

-Macdonald married Ruth Hutchison (dec.
-1987) in 1961, and their four daughters are Leigh, Nikki, Althea, and Sonja.
+In 1961, Macdonald married Ruth Hutchison (1934–1987), and their four daughters are Leigh, Nikki, Althea, and Sonja.
 Nikki Macdonald served as a senior advisor to Jean Chrétien during his time as prime minister.

 In 1988, he married Adrian Merchant Lang, the daughter of Sally Merchant.
 From her prior marriage to Otto Lang, she had seven children: Maria (d.
-1991), Timothy Lang, Gregory, Andrew, Elisabeth, Adrian, and Amanda Lang.
+1991), Timothy, Gregory, Andrew, Elisabeth, Adrian, and Amanda Lang.
 They have fifteen grandchildren.

-Macdonald died at his home in Toronto on October 14, 2018.
+Macdonald died at his home in Toronto on 14 October 2018.